Home Our Hope

 Also notice the point of Romans 6:14, "sin has no authority over you."
 Sin does not rule our lives because we can be immediately restored.

-11. canceled by Jesus death - no Biblical support
+11. Canceled by Jesus death - no Biblical support

 This theory is based on the idea that there is nothing in the Bible that gave even a hint that Jesus' death would bring the Sabbath to an end, but it did anyway.
 As a result Christians were not aware that it was canceled and did not figure it out for a very long time.